PeterSYoo/code-journal/README.md

 I lost all 60+ git commit histories after accidently doing a git --force push.
 You can see all the git commit history @ https://api.github.com/repos/petersyoo/code-journal/events.

 Need to find out a way to revert back the the git commit histories in a simply easy way.

-## Future Enhancemnts

-- Add a command in the code editor to allow users to display their executed code in the preview panel.
-- Package the app so users can download and use it on their local machine.
-- Create a backend to deploy it online.